How to Install Perl on Ubuntu 24.04, 22.04 or 20.04

 apt-cache search perl

-This command will display a list of Perl packages available in the package repository on Ubuntu.
+This command will display a list of Perl packages available in the Ubuntu package repository.
 You can scroll through the list to see the available packages or use the grep command to search for specific packages.

 For example, if you want to search for packages related to MySQL, you can use the following command: